Rohan5manza/content-ops-starter-2/content/pages/index.md

       text: Learn AI fundamentals.
 From basics to breakthroughs.
       color: text-dark
       type: TitleBlock
-    subtitle: Join us to kickstart your career in AI
+    subtitle: Join us to kickstart your career in AI.
     text: >+
       At GradientDev Academy, we have online courses for deep learning, model deployment, product building and AI research.